-"I can't wait until I get my license" Ash whispered to himself "Just three more months and I can get my starter and begin my Pokémon journey" A smile graced his face and thoughts about travel the world and catching all different kinds of Pokémon entered his mind.
+"I can't wait until I get my Pokémon license" Ash whispered to himself.
+"Just three more months and I can get my starter and begin my Pokémon journey" A smile graced his face as thoughts about travel the world and catching all different kinds of Pokémon entered his mind.

 A tiny yellow mouse like Pokémon was in a heated battle with a big grey Pokémon which greatly resembled a rhino.
 The battle didn't seem to go so well for the smaller Pokémon who was hit with a Tackle attack and fell to the ground.
 Ash recognized them instantly.